chrstnai/christinas-repository/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/5255849"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # General Government Debt (2/12/21)
-For our assignment this week, we created a graph based on the genreal government debt varying coutry from country.
-"General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
+For our assignment this week, we created a graph based on the general government debt varying coutry from country.
+The information we collected describes the debt recorded from 1995 to 2018.
+As described from OECD's website, "General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
 Changes in government debt over time primarily reflect the impact of past government deficits." (https://data.oecd.org/gga/general-government-debt.htm)

-Here's data directly from OECD for general government debt in 2018.
+Here's data directly taken from OECD.

-<iframe src="https://data.oecd.org/chart/6gIY" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6gIY" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2018</a></iframe>
+<iframe src="https://data.oecd.org/chart/6gJK" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6gJK" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 1995 – 2018</a></iframe>

-The data below has been taken from OCED.
-To compare each listed country's debt from the years 1995-2018, we used flourish to create a graph for each country.
+To compare each listed country's debt from the years 1995-2018, we used Flourish to create a graph for each country.
 Because there are so many variables, separating each country into its own chart can help distinguish a few differences quickly without putting too much strain on the eyes.
 For example, you can see which country's debt is consistently rising or declining.

 <div class="flourish-embed flourish-chart" data-src="visualisation/5283046"><script src="https://public.flourish.studio/resources/embed.js"></script></div>